-- 27. The work on Restorative Practice in schools from 2016 2019 had some notable successes, with 32 of our (then) 64 schools engaged in training, our schools network and implementing various pieces of work.
-Most schools tended to focus on restorative practice with specific children and held the work in their pastoral and safeguarding functions, rather than necessarily taking a whole-school culture approach more Restorative Justice than Restorative Practice.
-In addition, there has been a lot of work done on Restorative Practice in social care, early help and a number of VCS organisations in the city. - 28.
-However, we now have a stand-out example in the city, Trafalgar School (part of Salterns Academy Trust), who have exemplified what can be achieved by taking the whole-school approach (referred to relational rather than restorative practice) with one clear measurable impact being very low exclusions.
-This is in addition to other anecdotal and measurable impacts in several other Portsmouth schools since 2016.
-We also know from cities like Hull and Leeds where this whole-school approach has been adopted by the majority of schools in these areas, that exclusions have been markedly reduced as a result.
-See Appendix 2 for evidence of impact in other areas. - 29.
-The Portsmouth Education Partnership (PEP) Strategic Board has agreed that the city needs to take a whole-system strategic approach to tackling the very high levels of absence and exclusion in the city and there is wide consensus that Relational Practice in schools should be a major plank of the strategy to improve outcomes in these areas. - 30.
-Relational Practice is not a silver bullet and there are other things we need to do as part of a strategy to reduce schools days lost as set out in this strategy and detailed in sections E and F. Curriculum flexibility for particular pupils being one amongst many others.
+- 29. The early work on Restorative Practice in schools from 2016 2019 had some notable successes, although most schools tended to focus on restorative practice with specific children and held the work in their pastoral and safeguarding functions. - 30.
+Where schools have embraced relational practice as their school ethos and approach, attendance can improve and suspensions and exclusions reduce.
+Trafalgar School (part of Salterns Academy Trust), have exemplified what can be achieved by taking the whole-school approach (referred to relational rather than restorative practice).
+We also know from Hull and Leeds, where this whole-school approach has been adopted by the majority of schools in these areas, that exclusions have been markedly reduced as a result.
+See Appendix 2 for evidence of impact in other areas. - 31.
+The Portsmouth Education Partnership (PEP) Strategic Board agreed that the city needs to take a whole-system strategic approach to tackling the very high levels of absence and exclusion in the city and Relational Practice in schools is now a major plank of the strategy to improve outcomes in these areas.

+- 32. Relational Practice is not a silver bullet and there are other things we need to do as part of a strategy to reduce schools days lost as set out in this strategy and detailed in sections E and F. Curriculum flexibility for particular pupils being one amongst many others.
 Moreover, we know the things that count can't always be counted and we do expect to see a wide range of other major benefits from relational practice in schools including improved relationships, children feeling safer and happier at school, reduced anxiety etc. The direct and indirect impact on mental health and educational progress and attainment should not be underplayed.
-Nonetheless, it is reasonable to set an early expectation that relational practice in schools will make a very significant impact on:

-- Days lost to exclusion - School attendance, and in particular, reducing the proportion of children who are persistently and chronically absent - Number of pupils on reduced timetables - Demand for Alternative Provision - 31.
-Schools have been invited to participate in 'Waves' of implementation over the next 2-3 years.
-17 of our 61 schools have expressed an interest to be in Wave One starting in 2021/22, with the addition of The City of Portsmouth College. - 32.
-There are three key resources that will be needed to roll out relational practice in our schools: - A commitment from each Headteacher and their senior leadership team, governing board and Multi Academy Trust (where relevant) to ensure a whole-school approach is adopted and followed through - Support from the Local Authority which will be through a partnership with the Salterns Academy Trust who will lead this work on behalf of the Portsmouth Education Partnership facilitating school visits, school-to-school support and networking - Support from L30 (Mark Finnis) who will provide a bespoke package of support for schools in Wave 1 during the course of 2021/22 working closely with Salterns Academy Trust.
+Nonetheless, it is reasonable to set an early expectation that relational practice in schools will make a very significant impact on: - Days lost to exclusion - School attendance, and in particular, reducing the proportion of children who are persistently and chronically absent - Number of pupils on reduced timetables - Demand for Alternative Provision - 33.
+Schools have been invited to participate in 'Waves' of implementation 11of our 61 schools have completed phase one of Wave One starting in 2021/22, with 17 more schools starting wave 2 in January 2023 - 34.
+Three key resources needed to roll out relational practice in our schools are in place: - A commitment from Headteachers and their senior leadership teams, governing boards and Multi Academy Trusts to ensure a whole-school approach is adopted and followed through - The Local Authority working in partnership with the Salterns Academy Trust who will lead this work on behalf of the Portsmouth Education Partnership facilitating school visits, school-to-school support and networking - Support from external professionals providing bespoke packages of support for schools in each Wave